MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Budget.md

 ---
-title: Budget in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: Budget in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: A Budget represents the amount of funds that can be awarded for a particular delivery framework (i.e Program, Project, Initiative, Activity) for a defined period of time (i.e. fiscal year).
 author: llawwaii